mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 If an attempt is made to add a method to a built-in type an error with the message "cannot define new methods on non-local type" will be triggered.

-However, methods can be added to built-in types if a type alias is created.
+Recall that the underlying type of a named type can be a primitive type.
 Here is an example of adding a method to a type alias for the `int` type.

 ```go